|Patagonia & El Calafate Tours by Say Hueque Argentina Journeys||Best of Patagonia Tours||El Calafate & The Glaciers|

 Wear sunglasses, sunscreen, and a hat, it is advisable to bring extra water.

-Use binoculars to take a good look of the birds, and make the most of the shelters offered for you to rest.
+Use binoculars to take a good look at the birds, and make the most of the shelters offered for you to rest.

 Remember not to feed the birds as it is harmful to them.